 Political Primers

-A quick breakdown of a politically complex idea, historical event, hot topic, government process - you get it.
+A quick introduction to a politically complex idea, historical event, hot topic, governmental process - you get it.

 Congress and Lawmaking